GateNLP/python-gatenlp/README.md

 * Allow to use Python processing from Java GATE via the GATE Python plugin
 * Provide abstractions for building complex processing pipelines

+Python GateNLP is a natural language processing (NLP) and text processing framework implemented in Python.

+It provides very flexible representations of documents, stand-off annotations with arbitrary types and features, grouped into arbitrary annotations sets, spans, corpora, annotators, pipelines and more.
+Documents, annotations and corpora can be easily and interactively visualized in notebooks.
+It provides the ability to use existing NLP tools for annotating documents out of the box: Spacy, Stanza as well as online services like
+Gate Cloud, ELG, Google NLP, IBM Watson and others.
+The result of these tools get represented as GateNLP annotations making it easy to write code that works with all of these tools in the same way or compares or combines the results of these tools.

+In addition, GateNLP provides its own annotator tools: string-based and token based gazetteers, regular-expression-based annotators, and a very powerful and flexible rule-based annotator (PAMPAC) which allows to match complex pattern of annotations and text.

 ## Documentation and feedback

 * Documentation: